mongodb/genny/docs/generated/workloads.md

 ### Description
 The goal of this test is to exercise multiplanning.
-If the selectivity value is small enough (less than 0.5), the optimal plan is to employ a blocking plan by scanning a segment of empty data and conducting a blocking-sort operation, whereas the other plans' index provides the right sort order, but requires a full scan, and every document is rejected after the FETCH stage.
-Because the SBE multiplanner can't round-robin, it has a heuristic "try nonblocking plans first".
-This scenario is a worst case for that heuristic, because we'll try the best plan last.
-Otherwise, an IXSCAN and FETCH non-blocking plan will be used.
+If the selectivity value is small enough (less than 0.5), the optimal plan is to scan a narrow range of the index and then blocking sort.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+An alternative query plan does a full scan of an index that provides the right sort order, then a FETCH stage, then a residual predicate.
+This plan should lose (if the predicate is selective enough) because a large index scan can be more expensive than a small blocking sort.